-– Blog written by Findorff’s Sustainability Lead Ben Austin, WELL AP, LEED AP BD+C
+– Blog written by Findorff’s Sustainability Lead Ben Austin, LEED® AP BD+C, WELL AP, Fitwel Ambassador

 Today is Earth Day!
 At Findorff, this day reminds us of how sustainability is a driving factor in what we do.
 We strategically look at sustainability to offer innovative solutions and a holistic approach in construction.
 Ranging from assessing environmental impacts to how we do business, these efforts make meaningful differences where we all live, work, and play.